-English Development: Upon initial enrollment, students with an ACT English or Reading score below 18 or the equivalent SAT Critical Reading score or below are required to enroll in ENG 0113, Integrated Reading and Writing, their first semester.
+English Development: Upon initial enrollment, students with an ACT English or Reading score below 18 or the equivalent SAT Evidence Based Reading and Writing or CLT Verbal Reasoning+Grammar/Writing score or below are required to enroll in ENG 0113, Integrated Reading and Writing, their first semester.
 Students who demonstrate mastery of learning outcomes, including a final essay, will be eligible to enroll in ENG 1113, Composition and Rhetoric I. Students may repeat this course for credit until they have met course objectives.
-Students with scores of 18-19 (or the SAT equivalent) will enroll in ENG 0111, Composition Lab, concurrently with ENG 1113, Composition and Rhetoric I.
+Students with scores of 18-19 (or the SAT or CLT equivalent) will enroll in ENG 0111, Composition Lab, concurrently with ENG 1113, Composition and Rhetoric I.

-Math Development: Upon initial enrollment, students with an ACT Math score of 20 or below or an SAT Math score equivalent are required to enroll in MTH 0043 Developmental Math Sequence in their first semester and master a designated number of modules, determined by the level of mastery indicated on the placement exam, in order to earn credit.
+Math Development: Upon initial enrollment, students with an ACT Math score of 20 or below or an equivalent SAT Math or CLT Qualitative Reasoning score are required to enroll in MTH 0043 Developmental Math Sequence in their first semester and master a designated number of modules, determined by the level of mastery indicated on the placement exam, in order to earn credit.
 Students may repeat this course until they have mastered all of the modules determined by their initial placement results and required for their degree plan's General Education Math course.